 Our Approach to Mediation

 Our team of experts are highly experienced in family mediation.
 We regularly advise clients on how mediation can be used as an effective way of resolving family law issues.
-Sarah Jelly and Hazel Manktelow are the teams qualified mediators.
+Sarah Jelly, Hazel Manktelow and Mark Harrop are the teams qualified mediators.

 In this short video, we explain some of the benefits: